eliep/truesay/README.md

 By default:

-- if a pixel is fully transparent, `truesay` will ignore the corresponding rgb value.
+- if a pixel is fully transparent, `truesay` will ignore its rgb value,
-- if a pixel is semi transparent, `truesay` will ignore the transparency value.
+- if a pixel is semi transparent, `truesay` will ignore its transparency value.

 However, to better handle semi transparent pixel, it's possible to use the `-bg` option to pass the terminal background color